Diffuse Domain Methods with Dirichlet Boundary Conditions: Numerical Experiments

 These coefficients are derived from

 This can be easily converted into an integral that we can compute in the \DD{} framework; we have the extended normal defined \cref{eq:extension} and the surface delta in \cref{eq:surfacedelta}.

-Using a refined mesh such that, the largest elements have a diameter of $h_{max}=0.02$ and the diameter of the smallest elements is $h_{min}=0.005$.
+We use a refined mesh such that the largest elements have a diameter of $h_{\text{max}}=0.02$ and the diameter of the smallest elements is $h_{\text{min}}=0.005$.
 The element size increases linearly, starting at a distance of $5\epsilon = 0.0875$ from the interface of the cylinder, reaching the largest size at $20\epsilon=0.35$.

 To ensure numerical stability and reduce time step errors, we set $\tau = 0.005$.
-This gives the results for the chosen measurements in \cref{fig:nscoef}.
+The results for the chosen measurements are shown in \cref{fig:nscoef}, alongside a simulation using the same IPC method on a similarly refined, fitted mesh.

+These results demonstrate that our \DD{} framework successfully captures the unsteady physics of the Kármán vortex shedding.
+The timing of the drag coefficient and lift coefficient oscillations closely matches the fitted solution.
+However, the measured values for these coefficients show a deviation from the fitted solution.

-To evaluate the accuracy of these results in \cref{tab:nscoef} they are compared against the experiments performed by \citet{John2004}, and the simulations were run with the same IPC method on a similarly refined, fitted mesh.
+To evaluate the accuracy of these results, they are compared in \cref{tab:nscoef} against the experiments performed by \citet{John2004}.

-From the lift coefficient measurements, it is clear both methods produce the expected vortex shedding with alternating lift.
-Also, the maximums occur close to the reference time, however they are producing a greater lift; with \NSDDM{} preforming slightly better.
+From the lift coefficient measurements, it is clear both methods produce the expected vortex shedding.
+Furthermore, the maxima occur close to the reference time; however, both methods overestimate the maximum lift, with \NSDDM{} producing a value closer to the reference.

 A similar behaviour can be spotted in the drag coefficient, with both methods producing the maximum value close to the expected time.
 However, both methods have a noticeable difference from the expected drag coefficient.
 The maximum drag for \NSDDM{} undershot the reference value, and overshot the reference value for \MixedZ{}.
 Finally, comparing the pressure difference we can see both methods produce very close results on the figure, which is similar to the performance shown for the Taylor-Green problem.

+This discrepancy highlights the fundamental compromise of the \DD{} method.
+Approximating the sharp boundary with a smooth, diffuse interface, causes a compromise in accuracy for the precise values.
+For many applications the complex geometry is the primary challenge and this level of accuracy is sufficient.
+The decision between a \DD{} approach and a traditional fitted method depends on the specific goals of the simulation.